Sharmili Ahmed: Awards

-Personal life
+Personal life and death

-Ahmed was married to Rakibuddin Ahmed (1932-1996).
-They had a daughter named Tanima.
-She had a younger sister theatre actor and activist Wahida Mollick Jolly.
+Ahmed was married to Rakibuddin Ahmed (1932-1996), the then principal of a polytechnic institute, since 1968.
+They had a daughter, Tanima Ahmed.

-Death

-She died from cancer on 8 July 2022 at the age of 75.
+Ahmed died from cancer on 8 July 2022, at the age of 75.
 (Note: There is some confusion with her death place.
 The Daily Star reported that she died at her home in Uttara.
 The Business Standard reported that she died at Evercare Hospital in Dhaka.)